rgbond/sampler_tools/README.md

 data can be plotted via plot_hs.py.
 The logged hal data and comments can be dumped via logdb.py

+The commands are:
+* log_hs.py log data and run halsampler
+* plot_hs.py plot the data returned from halsampler
+* logdb.py examine and manipulate the data in the database

 To use log_hs.py, first edit log_hs.py and change these python arrays as needed:

 * to_set: hal pins or nets to set before the run starts.